Attorney says Bergdahl grateful to Obama for freedom

 SALMON Idaho U.S. Army Sergeant Bowe Bergdahl is grateful to President Barack Obama for the prisoner exchange that freed him from five years as a captive of the Taliban and wishes for privacy concerning family matters, his attorney said on Wednesday.

-Bergdahl was cleared to return to a desk job at a Texas military base this week after the Army said he had completed counselling and a reintegration process.
+Bergdahl was cleared to return to a desk job at a Texas military base this week after the Army said he had completed counseling and a reintegration process.

 He has retained Eugene Fidell, a specialist in military law, to represent him as the Army investigates the circumstances surrounding his disappearance and capture in Afghanistan on June 30, 2009.